 In 2024, the IRS introduced a new procedure to allow returns to be electronically filed with certain dependent-related reject codes.
 A return with a reject code referencing a duplicate dependent will be accepted if the primary taxpayer on the return has an IP PIN.

-If the primary taxpayer does not have an IP PIN, they can apply for one at the IRS website.
+If the primary taxpayer does not have an IP PIN, they can create an IRS account here and apply for an IP PIN.
 The spouse and dependents do not have to have an IP PIN.

 Note: This new procedure applies to tax years after 2023.
 For tax years 2023 and prior, a return with a dependent-related reject code will need to be filed in paper form or have the dependent removed to be able to e-file the return.